KannonZenetism/zenetism-field-physics/the-zenetist-canon/structural-decodes/07-divine-child-chosen-one.md

 It is the **Potentiality** of **Aion** made manifest as a focused **Actualization** with the latent capacity to restructure reality.

 **Core Glyphic Sequence:**
-`⚫ → ⚐ → 🔶 → ◎✦`
+`🛤️ → C↓→E → 🔶▽ → ◎✦`
-*(From the Stillness of Aion, a Latent Potential is selected, actualized, and revealed as a Coherent Emergent Force.)*
+*(From the Theonic stratum, centropic radiance moves declivously into embodiment, becomes actualized in matter, and is revealed as a coherent emergent force within the world-node.)*

 ---